nikitavoloboev/data/docs/operating-systems/ios/ios.md

 - [Cards](https://github.com/Rminsh/Cards) - Simple flash cards app for iOS and macOS.
 - [Amperfy](https://github.com/BLeeEZ/amperfy) - iOS app to play songs from an Ampache or Subsonic server.
 - [Fosdem.app](https://github.com/mttcrsp/fosdem) - iOS app for all things FOSDEM.
+- [Expenso](https://github.com/sameersyd/Expenso-iOS) - Expense Tracker App built to demonstrate the use of SwiftUI, CoreData, Charts, Biometrics.

 ## Other